Danko-Lab/proseq2.0/README.md

 ```
 Preprocesses and aligns PRO-seq data.

-Takes PREFIX.fastq.gz (SE),  PREFIX_1.fastq.gz, PREFIX_2.fastq.gz (PE)
+Takes PREFIX.fq.gz (SE),  PREFIX_1.fq.gz, PREFIX_2.fq.gz (PE)
-or *.fastq.gz in the current working directory as input and writes
+or *.fq.gz in the current working directory as input and writes
 BAM and bigWig files as output to the user-assigned output-dir.
 The output bigWig files ending with _minus.bw or _plus.bw are raw read counts without normalization.
 The RPM normalized outputs end with a suffix of .rpm.bw.